drewtu2/eece5639/project4/README.md

 model to use, it will fail if the true model is more complex, for example, the a video of a bouncing ball being occluded behind a garbage can.
 In these more complex examples, the Henkel matrix can be used to capture the higher order movement.

+# Running the tracker
+See the [readme.txt][tracker_release/readme.txt] in the tracker_release folder for instructions on running the tracker and proper data formats.

+Gif and Output file generation has been commented out.

+## Acknowledgements
+Original CMT Tracker from the following paper
+Jo�o F. Henriques, Rui Caseiro, Pedro Martins, and Jorge Batista, "Exploiting the Circulant Structure of Tracking-by-detection with Kernels," ECCV, 2012.